RahulBoipai/Finetune-VIT-Image-Classification/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/19ySYPRIMFlyPO0hrEfOmucgz_xbM0YOD?authuser=1#scrollTo=6xZnCvBEHcbo)

 ## Overview
 Used pretrained VIT model from pytorch, the VIT model is used as a feature extractor.
-In the code you can either use pretrained model or alose finetune using the train data and then test it on test data.
+In the code you can either use pretrained model or finetune using the train data and then test it on test data.
+Then after extracting features from VIT (last hidden layer vector).
+Then use this as feature to train any standard classifer.

 ## Setup
 Install miniconda to create virtual environment.